alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/museums-galleries.markdown

 ##How to claim relief

 s1.
-Contact National Import Reliefs Unit (NIRU) to apply for approval.
-NIRU will send you an approval letter - make sure it’s available for inspection at customs.
-s2.
-Use the correct [Customs Procedure Code (CPC)](/start/trade-tariff.html) [when you make your import declaration](/guide/import-goods-outside-eu/overview.html).
+Contact the National Import Reliefs Unit (NIRU) to apply for approval.
+NIRU will send you an approval letter. s2.
+Attach the approval letter to your [import declaration](/guide/import-goods-outside-eu/overview.html) and enter the correct [Customs Procedure Code (CPC)](/start/trade-tariff.html).

 $C